Gilbert & Sullivan’s

 Stonegate Village Hall

-SADS’ exciting next production is Gilbert & Sullivan’s HMS Pinafore at Stonegate Village Hall in May 2020.
+SADS’ next exciting and long awaited for production is Gilbert & Sullivan’s HMS Pinafore to be staged at Stonegate Village Hall in October 2021.
 Find out more on our What’s on page

 28 June 2019